 2019 Our 15th year anniversary!
 A successful year at Clarion Hotel Sign.
 This year we worked with a new photographer, David Paul, and he did a fantastic job capturing the event we love so much.
 We decided that the Balboa room too needed its own dedicated emcee and Taylor Stender was invited to take the stage.
 A job she performed greatly.
 In the main ballroom Maja Hellsten (for the first time) and Peter Strom shared the emceeing.
 Enric Piedro Swingtet from Valencia, Spain and Hornsgatan Jazz Orchestra from Stockholm, Sweden made their debut at The Snowball this year and the dance floor was on fire.

-2020 A very different year due to Covid-19, The Snowball became a virtual event and all classes was pre-recorded.
-In the evenings we had band videos from previous year’s.
+2020 A very different year due to Covid-19, The Snowball became a virtual event and all classes were pre-recorded.
+In the evenings we showed videos from previous years.
 It was bittersweet and how we missed the good old days when we took dancing, traveling and our swing dance family for granted!

 We had to cancel.

-2022 The Snowball 18 year!
-We look forward to share lots of great moments with you, and with all dancers from around the world during the event.
+2022 The Snowball 18 years.
+We are looking forward to sharing lots of great moments with you, and with all dancers from around the world during the event.
 We hope that the Snowball will offer everyone a memorable celebration of the New Year!